 So, as long as our income continues to remain the same, then my plan should work perfectly.
 And if we start to make anymore money, then hopefully I will be able to fully pay off my student loans in March, however, a one month difference will not kill me.

-Here’s what I have done so far and what you should start with when learning how to pay student loans faster:
+Here’s what I have done so far and what you should start with when learning how to pay student loans faster.
+Also, the below can also help you if you are wanting to learn how to pay for college without going into debt.

-1. Add up your total student loan debt.
+1. Add up your total student loan debt for your student loan repayment plan.

 This may sound stupid, but have you ever truly added up your total student loan debt, down to the exact cent?
 Enter reality and figure out how much you actually owe.
 I have a couple of friends who still can’t really say how much they owe, because they aren’t sure.
 I can understand this because some of the loans that you’ve taken out might have been from 4 or more years ago.